 Intended outcome Success criteria Raise attainment of PP pupils in writing.
 Increase in percentage of PP pupils meeting/exceeding the required standard in the writing.
 Raise attainment of PP pupils in Maths problem solving.
 Percentage of pupils attaining ARE in Maths improves and is in line with national.
-Children to become more independent so they are able to take ownership of their learning.
-Percentage of pupils attaining ARE improves and is in line with non PP pupils.
-Improve social skills of PP children.
-Children will make progress against a social skills assessment tool.
+Raise attainment of PP pupils in reading to ensure they have access to a broad and balanced curriculum Percentage of pupils attaining ARE improves and is in line with non PP pupils.
+Improve social skills of PP children to support them in developing friendships enabling them to be more confident in class Children will make progress against a social skills assessment tool.